zhinst/zhinst-qcodes/docs/source/first_steps/quickstart.rst

     If the instrument you are using does not have a dedicated helper class yet you can use the generic one ``ZIDevice``.

-Under the hood the helper class just creates a session, connects the device to it and returns the device class.
+Under the hood the helper class just creates a session (if necessary), connects the device to it and returns the device class.
 It is therefore identical to:

 .. code-block:: python